kleis-technology/terraform-training/tutorials/TP5/README.md

 Then, run `terraform init -backend-config="backend.tfvars"`

 - The module is now downloaded in your `.terraform/` folder.
-- Locate it and have a look at the `inputs.tf` file.
+- Locate it and have a look at the `variables.tf` file.

 Finally, run `terraform plan`. _What happens?_